 Other opportunities such as DOE’s Small Business Voucher program and Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are announced throughout the year.

 What are the differences between CRADAs and SPPs?
 For the Lab?
 For the partner?

 DOE’s Guide to Partnering with DOE National Laboratories provides details regarding intellectual property rights, U.S. manufacturing preferences, publication restrictions, and other considerations.
 Key features are also summarized in LBNL’s table of agreement mechanisms.

 Does IPO have a template CRADA / SPP I can share with a potential partner?

 IPO strongly recommends contacting the Contracts Officer assigned to your area / division, for your specific project before sending these sample documents to a potential partner.
 All terms & conditions are subject to change based on the scope of work and source of funding.
-While Contracts Officers are available to answer questions, they are not permitted to enter negotiations until all internal proposal documents are submitted and approved through eSRA, Berkeley Lab’s electronic system to support efficient proposal preparation and administration.
+While Contracts Officers are available to answer questions, they are not permitted to enter negotiations until all internal proposal documents are submitted and approved through eSRA, LBNL’s electronic system to support efficient proposal preparation and administration.

 What are typical steps in securing agreements such as CRADAs and SPPs?

 The flowchart below (click to enlarge) outlines the typical process to secure a CRADA.